sql-formatter-org/sql-formatter-vscode/README.md

 ## Configuration

 - `dialect`: The SQL dialect to use when parsing the SQL files for formatting.

-  **It is recommended to explicitly set this option.**

-  By default the formatter relies on VSCode to provide it information about the SQL dialect you're using, but this depends heavily on your VSCode environment and other extensions you have installed.

 - `ignoreTabSettings`: Whether to ignore VSCode user/workspace settings for `tabSize` and `insertSpaces`